 2. Do you have the skills to teach online?

-Another important thing to consider is your ability to teach others effectively.
+Another important thing to consider is your ability to teach online effectively.
 The brilliant thing about eLearning is that it’s adaptable.
-Most online course platforms (like Thinkific, for example) allow you to include different types of media in your course content.
+Most online course platforms (including Thinkific) allow you to include different types of media in your course content.
 But including different types of media in your course doesn’t necessarily make you an effective teacher.

 - Do you have any experience teaching people in other environments? (in a classroom, webinars, workshops, one-on-one, etc.)